 In Illinois, a child support order may be modified after review, which may be asked for when there is a substantial change in circumstances.
 “Substantial change” can mean a number of things, such as a parent losing or gaining a job, passage of more than 2 years since the last Order, an older child emancipating, or the parent or child becoming disabled.
 You are required to provide evidence of this change in income or circumstances to show the court that the old amount is no longer workable; mere proof of the life change you experienced is not necessarily enough.
 In other words, the mere fact that you, for example, became disabled is not proof enough that you will not have enough money to pay child support.

 Contact A Skilled Attorney To Help

 A good lawyer can help set your mind at ease and assist in preparing your paperwork and advocating for you in court so it gives the best possible chance for your modification to be granted.
-The knowledgeable Chicago child support attorneys at M. Scott Gordon & Associates understand your concerns, having handled these matters for many years.
+The knowledgeable Chicago child support attorneys at Gordon & Perlut, LLC understand your concerns, having handled these matters for many years.
 Contact us today to discuss your options.